-ActiviXML is a dialect of XML that intends to abstract the information flow particularly between large scale social activist communities and individuals in order to reinforce the impact of social activism events.
+ActiviXML is a dialect of XML developed to facilitate information flow between large-scale social activist communities and individuals.
+Its objective is to reinforce the impact of social activism events through improved communication.

 In collaboration with Engin Erdogan.

 The top element is the <channel> that describes the source of the information as it is in the popular syndication format RSS.
 These are the channel elements:

 |The URL to the website corresponding to the channel.

 |Compilation of anti-war events.